CrunchyData/crunchy-katacoda/pg-administration/basic-postgresql-for-dbas/dump-restore/10-pg-dumpall.md

 https://www.postgresql.org/docs/current/app-pg-dumpall.html

 This is often not the most useful form of a dump since both the dump and the restore of the database are all or nothing.
 What it is useful for is dumping out data that is only cluster-wide, such as roles and tablespaces.
 In fact, this is the only way to dump out such data.
-The location of our dump output will be the home directory of the non-root user, `training`.
+The location of our dump output will be the home directory of our `training` user.

 ```
 pg_dumpall -g -f /home/training/globals.sql